 7. Metropolitan State University

 Metropolitan State University offers nine online undergraduate degree programs to students who want to pursue a higher level of education.
 The degree programs range from finance and business administration to law enforcement and management.
-Students who plan to pursue a degree in law enforcement should be aware that the degree program requires students to become a licensed peace officer to qualify for the online program.
+Students who plan to pursue a degree in law enforcement should be aware that the degree program requires students to become licensed peace officers to qualify for the online program.

 The way Metropolitan State University differs from other programs is the option to pursue courses by term rather than to focus on specific degree programs.
 Students can pursue a degree and take generalist courses by taking classes designed for each term.
 That flexibility allows students to consider all the options for their degree before deciding on a specific major.
 Metropolitan State University helps students with the process of applying for state and federal scholarships or grants that may apply to their major or situation.